Hyejeong-A-Shin/A4-SleepTracker/README.md

 3. What online resources did you consult when completing this assignment? (list specific URLs)

+For going to another page: https://stackoverflow.com/questions/40245847/how-to-go-to-another-page-with-a-button-click-with-ionic

+For :

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?